Visa & Entry Requirements

 The responsibility for issuing visas lies with the missions of the Federal Republic of Germany, i.e. its embassies and consulates-general.

-Since 14 May 2008, the fee for all types of visas has been EUR 60.
+The fee for Schengen visas is EUR 80, the fee for national visas is EUR 75.
 Exemptions may be possible.
 For more information check here: